Joanpriscilla/dsc-phase-1-project/README.md

 Wrote a query to get the top ten most popular genres in the box office.
 Action movies were the most popular movie genres in the box office with an average popularity of 7.28.

-visual presentation of the above information.
+visual presentation of popular genres.

 ![Image Alt Text](readmepictures/pgenre.png)